 It’s 9am on a Monday morning.
-You’ve had a nice relaxing weekend and are fully charged for the day and week ahead.
-You walk into the conference room for the weekly staff meeting and find everyone is smiling, joking and talking about how their weekend went.
+You’ve had a relaxing weekend and charged up for the week ahead.
+You walk into the conference room for the staff meeting and find people are smiling and talking about how their weekend went.
 As others stroll in, they instantly feel the energy in the room.

-Then, the inevitable happens.
-The boss walks into the meeting looking down and tense, and even before he says a word, his body language itself is enough to suck the life out of the room.
-The conversation that was in progress comes to an abrupt halt.
+Then, the boss walks in looking down and tense, and even before he says a word, his body language itself is enough to suck the life out of the room.
+The conversation in the room comes to a sudden halt.
 Sounds familiar?
-Welcome to the world of emotional contagion.

-So, if you are a leader or in a leadership position, remember, your emotions and behaviours can lead to tangible ripple effects in your teams and organizations.
+So, if you are a leader, the question becomes – Are you aware how much your emotions and behaviours are causing ripple effects in your teams and organizations?